web2solutions/Jumentix-Vue-UI/README.md

 > User Interface for JumentiX

-"Runtime" generated VUE User Interfaces by leveraging extended Swagger Open Data specification as declarative metadata.
+"Runtime" generated VUE User Interfaces by leveraging extended Swagger OpenAPI specification as declarative metadata.

 ## The scenario